kaspersgit/ml_2_sql/Readme.md

 # Input
 ## Data
 The csv file containing the data has to fulfill some basic assumptions:
-- Target columns should have more than 1 unique value
+- Target column should have more than 1 unique value
 - For binary classification (target with 2 unique values) these values should be 0 and 1

 ## Configuration json